Pique announces end of Spain career

-Gerard Pique has confirmed his international retirement after winning 102 caps for Spain.

-The Barcelona defender made the announcement ahead of Sunday's Supercopa de Espana clash with Sevilla, revealing he had informed new national team boss Luis Enrique of his decision during a conversation between the pair.
+The Barcelona defender made the announcement ahead of Monday's (AEST) Supercopa de Espana clash with Sevilla, revealing he had informed new national team boss Luis Enrique of his decision during a conversation between the pair.

-"I spoke with Luis Enrique and told him that my decision has been made," Pique told the media.
+"I spoke with Luis Enrique and told him that my decision has been made," Pique said.

 "I had a really nice time with the Spain team, and I'm very happy to have been part of the success."

-Pique - who reached his international century during the 2018 World Cup in Russia - was part of the successful squads that won the 2010 World Cup and Euro 2012.
+Pique, who reached his international century during the 2018 FIFA World Cup in Russia, was part of the successful squads that won the 2010 FIFA World Cup and UEFA Euro 2012.